 I’m going to share that assessment with you completely transparently.
 Here are the things that make us afraid in today’s market and made us afraid in the height of COVID in June, in March, in April.
 Unsurprisingly, most of these were on our list well before COVID.
 I gave a presentation at the Best Ever conference last year, you can go back and you can look at my list from last year, and there are not that many that are that different on what makes us afraid.
 There’s one in particular on what we’re excited about and I’ll talk through that one in a minute.
 But let’s talk through first what makes us afraid.
 There are a ton of landlords who got sucked into the WeWork craze or the Silicon Valley craze.
 That’s doing master leases to tenants with no credit quality like WeWork, that’s something that we’ve avoided since inception, and we will continue to avoid.
 The next one is office with significant rollover.
 We’re not afraid of office today and we can talk more about that, and why we’re not afraid of all office.
 But we’ve been afraid of office with significant rollover for years.
 What tenants are going to come in and replace those tenants?
 We’ve questioned that for a long, long period of time.

 The other thing that we’re afraid of is retail unless it’s Main and Main.
 We’re not afraid of retail the way a lot of investors are, but the reality is that retail is significantly overbuilt.
 We just have way too much of it around the country and we have a lot of big-box retailers like the old K-Mart, the old Sears boxes that are not functionally working, they’re functionally obsolete.
 But we do like retail in Maine and Maine.
 Given that it’s out of favor, cap rates are higher and given where interest rates are, retail can be a great place to find strong cash on cash returns.
 But you have to be very, very careful about where it’s located.
 The next one is hospitality.
 We hate hospitality.
 Hated it before the pandemic, certainly hate it during the pandemic, and I expect that all hate it after the pandemic.
 Clearly, there are deals to be done today, given just how much distress there is in hospitality.
 If you’re willing to stomach that risk, if you’re an operator in hospitality, there are certainly some amazing operators.
 But I still believe it’s the worst risk-adjusted return in any real estate asset class that you could think of.
 You have nightly tenants in hospitality, it’s an operating business, and I don’t think that you’re paid for the risk of that operating business generally.
 Thankfully, we had almost no exposure to hospitality when COVID hit, and it’ll go down as the worst-performing asset class during COVID.
-Even though there’s a ton of opportunity in it today, I still don’t like it.
+Even though there are a ton of investing opportunities in it today, I still don’t like it.

 We’re also worried about the impact of insurance costs rising in markets like Florida and Texas, predominantly due to climate change.
 You look at Texas right now, I just got a note this morning that we had a pipe burst due to the cold freeze that’s happening in the Texas market.
 You can underwrite for this.
 But when I see standard 3% increases in insurance expenses year over year, this is a red flag for me.
 Insurance costs are going to go up until there is government intervention.
 I think that if we can’t get control on climate change, we will see government intervention.
 But for now, we want to make sure that insurance costs are being modeled appropriately.